Who can apply for a grant?

 How large grants can I apply for?

 A one-year grant for doctoral students is 26 000 euros and 31 000 euros for post-doctoral students.
-Grants may also be awarded for 2-3 years.
+Grants may also be awarded for 2-3 years in special circumstances.

 In what language should I provide my research plan and attachments?